Back icon

 9. Monitoring Market Trends and Adjustments

-Closely monitoring the analytics and surveys of their preferences allows for tweaking waxing and waning interest in assets.
+Closely monitoring the analytics and surveys of their preferences allows for adjustments to demand shifts, often guided by market indicators.
 Quick responses to surging or falling popularity are quickly met.
 Poor performance in periodic additions should be revisited for replacement potential.
 Agility captures new opportunities, created from changing circumstances, too.

 10. Educating and Onboarding Clients